joelsfoster/hyperliquid-lambda/README.md

 # Hyperliquid Lambda

 An AWS Lambda function for processing TradingView webhooks and executing trades on the Hyperliquid exchange.
+This serverless trading bot automatically executes trades based on TradingView alerts, enabling automated trading strategies without maintaining a dedicated server.

 ## Features

+- **Webhook Processing**:
   - Receive and validate webhooks from TradingView
   - Source IP validation for TradingView webhook IPs
-- Webhook password authentication
+  - Webhook password authentication for security

-- Trading operations:
+- **Trading Operations**:
   - Open long positions
   - Open short positions
-  - Close all positions
+  - Close positions (specific asset or all positions)

-- Smart position management:
+- **Smart Position Management**:
   - If "long" webhook with no long position: Open new long
   - If "long" webhook with existing long: Add to position
   - If "long" webhook with existing short: Reduce short
   - Same logic applies for short positions (vice versa)
   - "close" action closes all positions

+- **Advanced Trading Features**:
   - Configurable trade size based on percent of available balance
-- Uses maximum allowable leverage per asset
+  - Uses maximum allowable leverage per asset (e.g., 10x for CRV-USD)
-- Only supports trading perpetual futures (e.g., "CRV-USD") with cross-margin
+  - Only supports trading perpetual futures with cross-margin
   - Only supports market orders (no limit, stop, etc.)
-- Logging for easy debugging and monitoring
+  - Comprehensive logging for debugging and monitoring

 ## Prerequisites